anskaffelser/vefa-validator/doc/test_performance_002.md

 ## Result

-**The new validator needs some less memory, but is ~38 times faster than the old validator.**
+**The new validator needs some less memory and is ~38 times faster than the old validator.**